Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 9. She drives me crazy by Kelly Quindlen

 Irene Abraham is beautiful but also mean.
 And then their nosey, do-gooder moms involve themselves.
-And the girls are forced to carpool together.
+Consequently the girls are forced to carpool together.

 This book is such a cute, light-hearted read.
 And it makes for such escapism.
 I often don't want to read books that deal with heavy issues.
 Or that teach you something.
 If you're looking for a cozy, feel-good ya lesbian book or a cute wlw romance then this is a great choice.